paritytech/parity-bitcoin/README.md

 This is a section only for dev / power users.

-You can enable detailed client logging by setting env variable `RUST_LOG`
+You can enable detailed client logging by setting env variable `RUST_LOG`, e.g.,

-eg.

 ```
-RUST_LOG=verification=info ./target/release/pbtc
+RUST_LOG=verification=info ./target/release/pbtc --quiet
 ```

-`pbtc` started with this env variable will print all logs comming from `verification` module with verbosity `info` or higher
+`pbtc` started with this env variable will print all logs comming from `verification` module with verbosity `info` or higher.
+Available log levels are:

-Available log levels:

 - `error`
 - `warn`